 Illustrations.
 Illustrations should be numbered in one consecutive series using Arabic numerals.
 The figures should be uploaded in files separate from the text and tables.
-Each file should contain a single figure and be named figure number (i.e., Figure 1, Figure 2, etc.), and should be in TIFF(.tif), EPS (.eps) or PDF (.pdf) format at a resolution of 300 dpi.
-Authors may submit .pdf type files for figures in the initial review process, but should check that these figures in .pdf format are of excellent quality, so that reviewers may be able to judge the work.
-However, once a paper is accepted for publication, only 300 dpi .eps or .tif type files will be accepted for the final published version.
-Please do NOT use JPEG (.jpg), GIF (.gif), PNG (.png), PowerPoint (.ppt), Word (.doc) files, or proprietary file types that are not interchangeable among programs (e.g., Illustrator, Canvas, or Photoshop).
+Each file should contain a single figure and be named figure number (i.e., Figure 1, Figure 2, etc.), and should be in TIFF(.tif) or EPS (.eps) format at a resolution of 300 dpi.
+For your illustrations, please do NOT use JPEG (.jpg), GIF (.gif), PNG (.png), PowerPoint (.ppt), Word (.doc) files, or proprietary file types that are not interchangeable among programs (e.g., Illustrator, Canvas, or Photoshop).

-Each figure should be high-contrast, on a separate page, with the figure number and legend entered in the caption field provided in Manuscript Central, and also included in the main text in a separate Figure Legends section.
+Each figure should be submitted as its own file and designated as the "Figure" file type.
+They should be high-contrast with the figure number entered in the "file tag" field and both the figure number and legend entered together in the caption field provided in Manuscript Central.
+We also ask that you include your figure legends in the main text in a separate Figure Legends section.
 All color figures will be reproduced in full color in the online edition of the journal at no cost to the authors.
-Authors are requested to pay the cost of reproducing color figures in print.
 Authors are encouraged to submit color illustrations that highlight the text and convey essential scientific information.
 For best reproduction, bright, clear colors should be used.
 Dark colors against a dark background do not reproduce well; please place your color images against a white background whenever possible.

 EarlyView .
 Articles are available online before the print version.
 Individual articles are published online via Wiley's EarlyView service at wileyonlinelibrary.com/syn, once a corrected proof is received by Wiley from the author.
 EarlyView significantly reduces publication time, as the article is considered published once it appears online.
 Each article includes a digital object identifier (DOI) and a collaborative reference linking service through which readers can click on a reference citation and immediately access article content.
 Once articles are published electronically, it is not possible for authors to make further changes before the print version appears.
 The print version will indicate the online publication date.
 Authors may read more about DOIs at www.doi.org .
 Reference linking information is available at www.crossref.org